How RSV Is Treated

 Mild RSV infections will go away in a week or two without treatment.
 You can use over-the-counter fever reducers and pain relievers to manage your symptoms.
 Check with your doctor if you are not sure if an over-the-counter product is safe to give to your child.
 Your doctor may also suggest nasal saline drops or suctioning to clear a stuffy nose.
 Supportive care such as staying hydrated and comfortable is also helpful.

 RSV is highly contagious.
-So, there are some steps you should take to prevent its spread.
+Each year, an estimated 2.1 million outpatient visits occur in children younger than five years of age due to RSV infection.
+There are some steps you should take to prevent its spread.
 The most effective means of protection are some of the simplest, such as:

 - Avoiding close contact with infected people

 - Avoiding sharing cups, bottles or toys that may have been contaminated with the virus since the virus can live on surfaces for several hours